davijaf/davijaf/README.md

 };
 ```

-- 🔭 Currently working on a **Brazilian Federal Government project** with Ionic, Angular & Spring Boot
+- 🔭 Currently working on a **Brazilian Federal Government project** with Java, Ionic, Angular & Spring Boot
 - 🌍 Previously worked remotely for companies in **Portugal** (SISQUAL) and **USA** (FuseProp)
 - 🎓 Pursuing a **PhD in Science and Web Technology** at UTAD, Portugal
-- 💡 Passionate about building performant, user-friendly mobile experiences
+- 💡 Passionate about building performant, user-friendly web and mobile experiences
 - 🌎 Open to **remote opportunities** with international teams

 ---